 4. Perth

 Often tagged as the country’s underrated city, Perth is located in Western Australia.
-Presently, its population is around 2,093,000.
-While it is quite isolated from the rest of the “Land Down Under,” it doesn’t mean that there’s nothing to look forward to in the area.
-In fact, there are loads of places in the city to add to one’s bucket list.
-These are Kings Park and Botanic Garden, Swan River, Cottesloe, Elizabeth Quay, and Perth Zoo.
+While it is pretty isolated from the rest of the “Land Down Under,” it doesn’t mean there’s nothing to look forward to in the area.
+The place has many places to add to one’s bucket list, including Kings Park, Botanic Garden, Swan River, Cottesloe, Elizabeth Quay, and Perth Zoo.

-Perth has also been labeled as one of the greatest student cities across the globe as there are lots of educational institutions to choose from and not to mention, there are countless leisure and recreation spots in the city.
-Speaking of students, those who will choose Perth can enroll at any of the following universities: Edith Cowan University, Murdoch University, Curtin University, The University of Western Australia, and The University of Notre Dame Australia.
+Perth has also been labeled one of the most outstanding student cities globally.
+There are lots of educational institutions to choose from, not to mention countless leisure and recreation spots.
+Speaking of students, those interested in studying here can enroll at any of the following prominent schools: Edith Cowan University, Murdoch University, Curtin University, the University of Western Australia, and the University of Notre Dame Australia.

-Murdoch University prides itself on its diverse community of international students.
-It is also regarded for producing well-rounded graduates who have since gone on to become respected personalities in their fields such as politician and former industrial lawyer Adam Bandt, actor Jeremy Callaghan, writer and scholar McKenzie Wark, Malaysian filmmaker Edmund Yeo, and social activist and former politician Raeesah Khan.
+For instance, Murdoch University prides itself on its diverse community of international students.
+It is also regarded for producing well-rounded graduates who have gone on to become respected personalities in their fields, such as politician and former industrial lawyer Adam Bandt, actor Jeremy Callaghan, writer and scholar McKenzie Wark, Malaysian filmmaker Edmund Yeo, and social activist and former politician Raeesah Khan.

 5. Brisbane

-As for the ones who are planning on studying in the city and not just visiting, worry not for Brisbane is among the best cities to study in Australia.
-International students can choose from a handful of institutes such as The University of Queensland, Griffith University, Queensland University of Technology, Aviation Australia, and Griffith Film School.
+For those who plan on studying in the city rather than just visiting, worry not, for Brisbane is among the best cities to study in Australia.
+International students can choose from several institutes, such as the University of Queensland, Griffith University, Queensland University of Technology, Aviation Australia, and Griffith Film School.

-We hope that you found this article on the best cities to study in Australia for international students informative and helpful.
-To know more information on studying abroad, check out the Available Programs for International Students.
+We hope you found this article on the best cities to study in Australia for international students informative and helpful.
+To learn more information on studying in the country and abroad, check out our Study in Australia and the Available Programs for International Students.

 About the Author: Hyun Lee